These are some general resources for Health Services students planning to attend graduate school.

 What if my grades are not high enough to get in?

 There are options available to strengthen your application.
 The most common option is enrolling in a post-baccalaureate program.
-You can also speak to the HSAC chair or your HSAC advisor to develop an individualized plan.
+You can also speak to the HSAC chair or your HSAC adviser to develop an individualized plan.

 For medical schools, the HSAC strongly advises against using community college courses as prerequisites.
 The courses won’t carry the weight that a rigorous four-year program will.
 For fields other than medical schools, please consult your school(s) of choice: not all schools will accept community college classes as prerequisites.